[ Skip Main Nav ]

 In the School of Business, we have more than 350,000 alumni.
 In a 2011 alumni survey, 11 percent of the 23,300 respondents were entrepreneurs who’d started their own businesses.

-Talk to an advisor who specializes in the Master of Business Administration with a concentration in Health Care Management degree to make sure this program fits your specific needs.
+Talk to a representative who specializes in the Master of Business Administration with a concentration in Health Care Management degree to make sure this program fits your specific needs.
 You can also get to know University of Phoenix by checking out the Phoenix Prep Center.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Advisor.